07947613070

 The Register Office Taxi

-The look on Lindsay’s face is one of pure excitement as she arrives with her father at her register office wedding in a black cab.
+The look on Lindsay’s face is one of pure excitement as she arrives with her father in a black cab at her register office wedding.
 I made the journey from the preparations with them.

-So, there are many options for your wedding photography travel.
+There are many options for your wedding photography travel.
 I’ve listed a few here, but there are numerous ways to reflect your personalities through your choice of wedding transport.
-If you need to move around on your day, it’s well worth putting some thought into.
+If you need to move around on your day, it’s well worth putting some thought into it.

 Wedding Cans Trailing Behind Blue Ford Fiesta

-Cans tied to the back of the car used to be a wedding tradition but this is the only time I’ve photographed it happening.
-Couples used to leave after dinner to go on their honeymoon, but these days stick around and party long into the evening.
+Cans tied to the back of the car used to be a wedding tradition, but this is the only time I’ve photographed it.
+Couples used to leave after dinner to go on their honeymoon, but these days, they stick around and party long into the evening.

 Chapter 9: The Drinks Reception – A Chance to Socialise – Next>>>>